Why Domestic Equity Is Hard (and Possible). A Conversation on the Mental Load.

 The 50/50 model was never the goal.
 What families need is clarity, connection, and a system that works.
 Persist helps you stop carrying it all alone, shape the load into something visible, and share it in a way that works.

-Create a free account and take the CareLoad assessment to see the full picture of your household work.
-You’re not crazy.
-You are carrying more.
-And it doesn’t have to stay that way.
+Take the CareLoad Assessment.
+See the full picture of your household work.
+You’re not imagining it.
+You’re carrying more than you should, and it doesn’t have to stay that way.

 Next